 Wilms tumor usually manifests in children < 5 years of age but occasionally in older children and rarely in adults.
-Wilms tumor accounts for about 6% of cancers in children Overview of Pediatric Cancer Overall, childhood cancer is relatively rare.
-In 2021 in the US, an estimated 10,500 children aged 0 to 14 years will be diagnosed with cancer and slightly over 1100 children will die of it... read more < 15 years of age.
+Wilms tumor accounts for about 4% of cancers in children Overview of Pediatric Cancer In the US, the overall incidence of cancer in children and adolescents has increased over time.
+From 1975 to 2022, rates increased by approximately 0.8 per 100,000 each year.
+However, death... read more < 15 years of age (1 Reference Wilms tumor is an embryonal cancer of the kidney composed of blastemal, stromal, and epithelial elements.
+Genetic abnormalities have been implicated in the pathogenesis, but familial inheritance... read more ).
 Bilateral synchronous tumors occur in about 5% of patients.

 A chromosomal deletion of WT1 (a Wilms tumor suppressor gene) has been identified in some cases.
-Other associated genetic abnormalities include deletion of WT2 (a 2nd Wilms tumor suppressor gene), loss of heterozygosity of 16q and 1p, and inactivation of the WTX gene.
+Other associated genetic abnormalities include deletion of WT2 (a second Wilms tumor suppressor gene), loss of heterozygosity (LOH) of 16q and 1p, and inactivation of the WTX gene.

 About 10% of cases manifest with other congenital abnormalities, especially genitourinary abnormalities, but also hemihypertrophy (asymmetry of the body).
 WAGR syndrome is the combination of Wilms tumor (with WT1 deletion), aniridia, genitourinary malformations (eg, renal hypoplasia, cystic disease, hypospadias, cryptorchidism), and intellectual disablity.